-On August 3, 2016, the Group completed the issuance of additional debt securities (the Senior Notes) at an aggregate face amount of \$420 million with maturity date on August 15, 2026.
-The net proceeds of the Senior Notes (after issuance premium and issuance costs) of approximately \$410.0 million were used to redeem all of the outstanding 2020 Senior Notes and the coupon accrued to that date.
+On August 3, 2016, the Group completed the issuance of debt securities (the Senior Notes) at an aggregate face amount of \$420 million with maturity date on August 15, 2026.
 The Senior Notes bear interest at a rate of 5.625% per annum, payable semi-annually in arrears on each February 15 and August 15 commencing on February 15, 2017.
 The Senior Notes are redeemable, in whole or in part, at the option of the Group, at any time on or after August 15, 2021.
-The indebtedness evidenced by the Senior Notes constitutes a general unsecured senior obligation of FAGE International S.A. and ranks pari passu in right of payment with all other senior indebtedness and ranks senior in right of payment to all subordinated indebtedness of FAGE International S.A.
+The indebtedness evidenced by the Senior Notes constitutes a general unsecured senior obligation of FAGE International S.A. and ranks pari passu in right of payment with all other senior indebtedness of FAGE International S.A.

 The Senior Notes Indenture contains certain covenants that, among other things, limit the type and amount of additional indebtedness that may be incurred by FAGE International S.A. and its subsidiaries and impose certain limitations on investments, loans and advances, sales or transfers of assets, liens, dividends and other payments, the ability of FAGE International S.A. and its subsidiaries to enter into sale-leaseback transactions, certain transactions with affiliates and certain mergers.
-The Group was in compliance with the terms of the Senior Notes Indenture as of and during the year ended December 31, 2017.
+The Group was in compliance with the terms of the Senior Notes Indenture as of December 31, 2018.

-Finance expenses on the Group's interest-bearing loans and borrowings for the years ended December 31, 2017 and 2016, amounted to \$24,409 and \$65,376, respectively, and are included in financial expenses in the accompanying consolidated statements of profit or loss (Note 7).
+Finance expenses on the Group's interest-bearing loans and borrowings for the years ended December 31, 2018 and 2017, amounted to \$24,457 and \$24,409, respectively, and are included in financial expenses in the accompanying consolidated statements of profit or loss (Note 6).